Olifantsrus Camp

 Photos

-NWR Etosha National Park Olifantsrus
+Etosha National Park Olifantsrus Hide

-Wildlife Viewing & The Olifantsrus Hide - One of the key attractions of Olifantsrus Campsite is the state-of-the-art double-storey hide overlooking a man-made waterhole.
-This waterhole has become particularly popular with elephants, hence the camp’s name, Olifantsrus (which translates as Elephant’s Rest).
+Wildlife Viewing & The Olifantsrus Hide - One of the key attractions of Olifantsrus Campsite is the double-storey hide overlooking a waterhole.

-As far as general game viewing is concerned, rare and shy species such as black rhino and black-faced impala are well-established in this quieter part of Etosha Park.
+As far as general game viewing is concerned, rare and shy species such as black rhino and black-faced impala are well-established in this part of Etosha Park.

 Photos